 Starting a Food Business

 - There are a number of issues to consider before you start a new food business.
 These include registering the business, structural requirements of the premises and having appropriately trained staff.
-More detailed information is provided in the 'Starting a Food Business' document in the download section of this web page.
-You can also contact an Environmental Health Officer to discuss any specific queries.
+You can contact an Environmental Health Officer to discuss any specific queries.
 Information on setting up a food business is available from the Food Standards Agency and is available from here.

 - Details regarding the Food Standards Agency's Safer Food Better Business packs are available from their website.